Thamaraikannan00011/Terraform/terraform_notes.md

 # **TERRAFORM:**
 - Terraform is an open source Infrastructure as Code tool developed by Hashicrop.
-- It allows you to define, provision(process of creating and setting up environment) and manage the cloud and on-premises infrastructure using an Hashicrop Configuration Language.
+- It allows you to define, provision(process of creating and setting up environment) and manage the cloud and on-premises infrastructure using an Configuration Language.

 ## advantages: